olivercoad/ChatPlaysRTS/README.md

 This program requires an update python installation to use.
 Please download and install from. https://www.python.org/downloads/windows/

+When installing, make sure you enable the `tkinter` option.

 This program is primarily targeted for Windows 10, however it should also work on GNU/Linux.

 ## Running CPR